“How Does Mastodon Work?” was originally written on 04th August 2018, but I have updated it on 11th June 2020.

 - The Home Timeline – This is a simple one.
 It’s basically the same as your Twitter timeline – it’s the Toots from all the people you follow from across the Fediverse.

-- The Local Timeline – This is all of the Toots from your Instance only.
-So whether you follow someone or not, you will see all of the activity that’s going on within your Instance.
+- The Local Timeline – This is all of the public Toots from your instance.
+So whether you follow someone or not, you will see all of the activity that’s going on within your instance.
 This is a great way of finding new people to follow locally.

-- The Federated Timeline – This is a timeline of all Toots from all Instances across the Fediverse.
-Again, this is a great way of finding new people to follow as it literally contains Toots from thousands of people, but be warned – the Federated timeline can contain posts that some users may find offensive.
+- The Federated Timeline – This is a timeline of all Toots from all instances that your server is federated with.
+Again, this is a great way of finding new people to follow as it literally contains Toots from thousands of people.
+But be warned – the Federated timeline can contain posts that some users may find offensive.

 You can see all moderation options using the three dots icon below any Toot.
 Within the menu, you have a number of moderation options: